-Barney’s Brunch House – As the name suggests, they’re open from 7:30am-2:30pm, and they’re menu is exclusively designed with brunch in mind.
+Barney’s Brunch House: As the name suggests, they’re open from 7:30 am-2:30 pm, and their menu is exclusively designed with brunch in mind.
 From omelets to sweet crepes, benedicts, and waffles, they’ve thought of it all.
-This is a new spot in West Frisco near Lebanon and 423.
-Stop by, and let us know what you think!

-Bonnie Ruth’s Neighborhood Bistro – This French cafe in The Shops at Starwood has a great patio, fantastic food, full bar menu, award-winning weekend brunch buffet, and exquisite bakery.
-Pain Perdu au Caramel (French Toast), Blueberry Cream Cheese Crêpes, and a made-to-order omelet station are just a few of the delicious items on the menu.
+J. Theodore: This American Restaurant & Bar in The Shops at Starwood has a great patio, fantastic food, full bar menu, award-winning weekend brunch buffet, and exquisite bakery.
+Caramel French Toast), Blueberry Ricotta, and the JT Benedict are just a few of the delicious items on the menu.

-The Common Table – It’s called the “Old School Hip Hop Brunch” for good reason – you’ll hear familiar hip-hop favorites from the 90’s pumping on Saturdays and Sundays during brunch.
+The Common Table: It’s called the “Old School Hip Hop Brunch” for good reason – you’ll hear familiar hip-hop favorites from the 90’s pumping on Saturdays and Sundays during brunch.
 The vibe is cool, the patio is friendly, and the brunch menu is as extensive as their tap list.
-One of our very own in-house dining experts, Brandon Novara, called this “one of the best brunches in Frisco.”
 Find Buttermilk Biscuit Fried Chicken Sliders, ‘Three Little Pigs’ kolaches, and cinnamon-sugar donut holes, among other creative options.
 The live music and the expanded hours (brunch is served until 3:00 on the weekends!) makes this a prime location for spending a lazy weekend.

 The Nest Cafe – While their menu doesn’t tout brunch specifically, their ‘brunchy’ business hours, creative breakfast selections and in-house Barista qualify them in our book!
 Wouldn’t you like to try their Ham and Gruyere Waffle or Garden Omelet?

-@Nerdvana Food + Spirits – For brunch, it’s hard to beat the fun atmosphere, central location, and patio here.
+@Nerdvana Frisco: For brunch, it’s hard to beat the fun atmosphere, central location, and patio here.
+Be sure to try their coffee shop and grab a board game while you’re there.
 The game-themed menu boasts quirky titles like “Toast Development Kit” and “Quick Play,” but the food is far from quirky.
 Gluten-free and vegetarian options will keep everyone in your party happy and the spicy mimosas will force you to linger longer than intended.